portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Possible APIs:

-  - **Customs clearance procedure**: Addresses where can be find information about the procedures for clearing the goods in import.
+  - **Customs clearance procedure**: Resources where can be find information about the procedures for clearing the goods in import.
     - Request parameters: none.
     - Data included in the response: addresses where information can be found,...
     - [catalog](catalog/catalog-CustomsClearance.md)